Degeneration of globally hyperbolic maximal anti-de Sitter structures along rays: Background

+is a negative definite operator, hence invertible.
+By the Implicit Function Theorem for Banach spaces, the solution $u_{t}$ to Equation (\ref{eq:PDE}) depends smoothly on $t$ in a neighbourhood of $t_{0}$. \end{proof}

-In Section \ref{sec:entropy}, we will give precise estimates for the solution $u$ in terms of the quadratic differential $q$, and study its asymptotic along a ray $q=tq_{0}$ for a fixed non-trivial holomorphic quadratic differential $q_{0}$.
+In Section \ref{sec:entropy}, we will give precise estimates for the solution $u$ in terms of the quadratic differential $q$, and study its asymptotics along a ray $q=tq_{1}$ for a fixed non-trivial holomorphic quadratic differential $q_{1}$.